mpv-player/mpv/DOCS/man/mpv.rst

 Ctrl + and Ctrl -
     Adjust audio delay (A/V sync) by +/- 0.1 seconds.

+Shift+g and Shift+f
+    Adjust subtitle font size by +/- 10%.

 u
     Switch between applying no style overrides to SSA/ASS subtitles, and overriding them almost completely with the normal subtitle style.
 See